yzhouli/DDCA-Rumor-Detection/README.md

 Source code corresponding to the paper “Yang Z, Pang Y, Li Q, et al. A model for early rumor detection base on topic-derived domain compensation and multi-user association[J].
 Expert Systems with Applications, 2024: 123951.”

 Subsequently, the next version of the MisDerdect dataset link: https://github.com/yzhouli/SocialNet-Weibo/tree/master .
-The next version of the dataset will introduce multimodal data to reproduce real-world scenarios.
+The next version of the dataset will introduce multimodal data to reproduce real-world environments.
 Meanwhile, continuously collect and update the magnitude of the dataset.

 # Model